 Smartphone applications are made to make your life easier.
 In recent years more and more personal finance apps have begun to surface.
-One great savings app is digit.co.
-Digit takes a look at your savings and then makes withdrawals to place in your savings account automatically.
-The app is easy to install and activate and from there Digit does the rest.
-Check it out at digit.co.
+One great savings app is Empower.
+Empower studies your income and spending and then makes withdrawals to place in your savings account automatically. * Once you’ve registered for Empower, all you have to do is set your weekly savings target and from there Empower does the rest.
+Check it out at Empower

 Photo: Flickr: 401(K) 2012